nusmodifications/nusmods/.github/ISSUE_TEMPLATE.md

 <ANSWER HERE>

-**If the current behavior is a bug, please provide the steps to reproduce and if possible, a minimal demo of the problem via a screenshot or a video recording (on MacOS you can use QuickTime).**
+**If the current behavior is a bug, please provide the steps to reproduce and if possible, a minimal demo of the problem via a screenshot or a video recording (on macOS you can use QuickTime).**

 <ANSWER HERE>